amirongit/notecode/algebra.md

     - left side of the line for '<' & '<='

 ### Introduction to functions
-- represents a relation in which each unique first component corresponds to one non-unique second component
+- represent a relation in which each unique first component corresponds to one non-unique second component
 - all functions are relations, but not vice versa
 #### Relation
 - any set of ordered pairs